The RIT Master Plan

 An Affordable Plan

-With a minimum 40% of your graduate tuition covered, there’s no better time to earn an advanced degree at an affordable price.
+With 40% of your graduate tuition covered, there’s no better time to earn an advanced degree at an affordable price.
 A graduate degree is the perfect investment in your plan for the future.

 Boost Your Experience